 ● In Canada, more than one-third of our plastics are created for single-use products or packaging.

 “Canadians recycle their plastic waste.”

 FACT: About 86 per cent of Canada’s plastic waste ends up in landfill, while a meager nine per cent is recycled.
-The rest is burned to create energy, which causes emission problems, or the plastic enters the environment as litter.
-Additionally, Canada ships about 12 per cent of its plastic waste outside of North America to be processed for “recycling”, which far too often results in waste polluting the environment around the world rather than being properly recycled.
+5, The rest is burned in incinerators, contributing to climate change and air pollution, or ends up in the environment as litter.
+Additionally, Canada ships about 12 per cent of its plastic waste outside of North America to be processed for “recycling”, which far too often results in our waste polluting other countries, rather than being properly recycled.